Ichaelus/Github-Classifier/Documentation/Documentation.md

 ### Discussions about Class Descriptions
-As we didn't consider the class descriptions to be precise we added further explanations and also partially changed the preexisting ones.
+As we didn't consider the class descriptions to be precise we added further explanations and also partially changed the preexisting ones, later we decided we have too many new border cases all the time so a single team member took over all the classifying at some point to save the extreme amount of time we spent discussing samples and trying to keep our classifications consistent.
-To examine our class descriptions and explanation of edge cases see **Classification Ambiguities.md**
+(To examine our old extended class descriptions and explanation of edge cases see **Classification Ambiguities.md** )

 ## Software Architecture
+### Motivation
+As we already tried several different classification methods and spent a lot of time iterating and trying to understand how to use each others code we decided we needed a tool that allowed us to use different classifiers as black box and to analyze their performance independet of the inner workings. ...

 ### Goals
 * The probably highest priority was to make it as easy as possible to try and compare different solutions.